-ame Date
+Name Date

-mail Address LAST FIRST MIDDLE Date of Birth MM/DD/YYYY
+Email Address LAST FIRST MIDDLE Date of Birth MM/DD/YYYY

-ddress MM/DD/YYYY
+Addraga MM/DD/YYYY

+Address

-ity State/Pro vince
+City State/Pro vince

-ountry Postal Co de
+Country Postal Co ode

-hone Number Alternate or Cell Number
+Phone Number Alternate or Cell Number

-ow did you hear a about us?
+How did you hear about us?

-.
-EDUCATIONA AL BACKGROUND

-ternational students ducation in their nat chool completion or es must be at least 18 years s must provide proof of com ive country; documentation the equivalent may be eligik pletion of the equivalent of Ameri will be translated and evaluated. ion) and have proof of a high scho can High School or proof of compl Students who are 18 years of age.
-Make-up Artistry or Film & Televisid ATB) program. etion of compulsory/ secondary and are not able to provide pro , oof of high
+II.
+EDUCATIONAL BACKGROUND School and College attended: Students of all courses must be at least 18 years of age (or have parental permission) and have proof of a high school diploma, GED or the equivalent.
+International students must provide proof of completion of the equivalent of American High School or proof of completion of compulsory/ secondary education in their native country; documentation will be translated and evaluated.

-have one of the fo 0
+I have one of the o High school dipl 0 :

-High school diplo oma, date of graduation: -

-GED, date of com npletion:

-Other : da ate of completion: -
+O Other : date of completion: o None of these options apply to me.

-I do not have a dip oloma, GED or the equivale nt, and I am interested in taking the Ability to Benefit test.
-(Option n not available for all enrollmen ts.)

-None of these opt tions apply to me.
+O MORE OF THESE OF Juons apply to me.

-low will you provide e proof of meeting the high school requirement?

-I will fax a copy of of my documentation to the ne Admissions Office.
+of my documentation to

-I will mail a copy of my documentation to the Admissions Office.
+o I will fax a copy of my documentation to the Admissions Office.o I will mail a copy of my documentation to the Admissions Office.

-I will send a copy y of my documentation to the Admissions Office as an attachment via
+I will send a copy of my documentation to the Admissions Office as an attachment via

-ost High School E Education - please fill in th e highest level of education
+Post High School Education - please fill in the highest level of education

-rt School Major Graduated: Y/N
+Art School Major Graduated: Y/N

 College Major Graduated: Y/N

-rade School Major Graduated: Y/N
+Trade School Major Graduated: Y/N

+Additional Major Graduated: Y/N

-Please continue on the other side
+Please continue on the other side 🔰